Updated on 5/11/21

 A live chat tool enables your customers to immediately connect with your team while they’re browsing your website or product library.
 This type of communication tool has been gaining popularity, but because COVID-19 made it all the more critical for people to interact online, many companies that had not yet invested in a live chat tool did so during the pandemic.

-What is the Best Live Chat Tool for My Business (Especially if We Use Pardot and Salesforce)?
+What is the Best Live Chat Tool (Especially if You Use Pardot and Salesforce)?

 There are numerous live chat tool options to choose from.
 I’ve researched a good amount of them and will review a few below, but keep in mind every organization’s needs are different.
 What works for one company’s purposes may not be applicable to others.

 Olark – If your company uses Pardot, then Olark is a live chat tool worth considering.
 Olark software integrates directly with Pardot and Salesforce, Google Analytics, WordPress, JIRA, and Desk.com.
 You’ll have the ability to see individual chat details and create custom scoring based on those chats, all from within Pardot.
 You’re also able to see high-level reporting from within Pardot, which will allow you to measure usage and areas for optimization and improvement.
 If you prepay for two years, the cost is only $12/month per user, which was on the lower end of pricing I found after reviewing all reputable solutions.
 You can find a more detailed list of features here: https://www.olark.com/features.